robin-raymond/zax.io/flow-control.md

 ### `using` statement

-The `using` statement is akin to a shortened `if` where the condition is not specified and always assumed to be true.
-This allows a temporary resource to declared and used within a the `using` scope.
-Unlike a [`scope`](scope.md) capture where variables outside the `scope` become restricted, the using allows full usage of local variables.
-If a value is declared, the declared value's scope only exists within the context of the `using` control flows.
+A `using` statement is akin to a shortened `if` statement where a condition is not specified and always assumed to be `true`.
+This allows a temporary resource to declared and used within a `using` scope.
+Unlike a [`scope`](scope.md) capture where variables outside the `scope` become restricted, a `using` allows full usage of local variables.
+If a value is declared in an initialization statement then that value's scope only exists within the context of a `using` control flow.

 ````zax
 print final : ()(...) = {